 There are general rules that will guide you in building a genogram to effectively show social and emotional connections within a group.
-This is particularly helpful as the diagram gets complex and avoid any confusion.
-Without further discussion, here are major rules to keep in mind to layout a genogram example yourself.
+This is particularly helpful as the diagram gets complex and avoids any confusion.
+Without further discussion, here are major rules to keep in mind to lay out a genogram example yourself.

 - First of all, the male parent should be placed on the left side.
 On the other hand, you should place the female parent on the left side and they are connected using a horizontal line.

 - Underneath the family line is where the child/children should appear.
 The order will be left to right, from oldest to youngest.

 - If a spouse had multiple partners, the first partner must always be closer to him/her.
 In any genogram example, follow the left to right order rule.

 - Suppose that a relationship falls under the category of male-male or female-female, always assume it is a male-female relationship then follow the same rules to avoid ambiguity.

 Now you gained knowledge about the basic symbols and general rules for constructing genograms.
 It’s time to apply what you’ve learned.
 However, if you are still unsure where to start, we have prepared some different genogram template-free examples that you may use as a reference.

 Relationship GenogramDownload this example